Capture Website Screenshots with a REST API

 full_page=true) -- renders the entire document from top to bottom regardless of viewport height.
 The resulting image can be very tall for long pages, making it well-suited for archival, QA testing, and design review.

-If you are generating link preview images, check out the dedicated link preview guide for tips on sizing and caching.
+If you're generating link preview images, check out the dedicated link preview guide for tips on sizing and caching.

 Common Use Cases